crukci-bioinformatics/mga2/README.md

 # Multi-genome alignment (MGA) contaminant screen for DNA/RNA sequencing data

 MGA is a quality control tool for high-throughput sequencing data.
-It screens for contaminants by aligning sequence reads in FASTQ format against a series of reference genomes using [bowtie](http://bowtie-bio.sourceforge.net/index.shtml) and against a set of adapter sequences using [exonerate](https://www.ebi.ac.uk/about/vertebrate-genomics/software/exonerate).
+It screens for contaminants by aligning sequence reads in FASTQ format to a series of reference genomes using [bowtie](http://bowtie-bio.sourceforge.net/index.shtml) and to a set of adapter sequences using [exonerate](https://www.ebi.ac.uk/about/vertebrate-genomics/software/exonerate).

-MGA samples a subset of the reads, by default 100000, prior to alignment against reference genome sequences and adapters, providing a fast screen for unexpected sequence content with minimal computational effort.
-Sequence reads are trimmed to 36 bases by default, prior to alignment against the reference genomes using bowtie with the aim of minimizing the run time and ensuring consistency of the resulting mapping and error rates across sequencing runs with differing read lengths.
-Full length reads are used for matching adapter sequences using exonerate.
+MGA samples a subset of the reads, by default 100000, prior to alignment against reference genome sequences and adapters, providing a fast screen for unexpected sequence content by limiting the computational effort.
+Sequence reads are trimmed to 36 bases by default, prior to alignment to the reference genomes, with the aim of minimizing the run time and ensuring consistency of the resulting mapping and error rates across sequencing runs with differing read lengths.
+Full length reads are used for matching adapter sequences.

 mga2 is a rewrite of the original [MGA](https://github.com/crukci-bioinformatics/MGA) in which the workflow has been ported to [Nextflow](https://www.nextflow.io/index.html),